b0bh00d/Reactor/README.md

 but will parallelize synchronizations among multiple remotes associated with the same watchpoint.
-I tested this with two remotes; the time to sync took longer on each, but the total time to complete all uploads was equivalent to running them sequentially (and sometimes even ran a few seconds faster).
+I tested this with two remotes; the time to sync took longer on each, but the total time to complete all uploads was equivalent to running them sequentially (and on good days, sometimes even ran a few seconds faster).

 ## winfsnotify